 COP26 – SFC’s actions to combat the Climate Crisis

 As world leaders meet for COP26 in Glasgow, SFC is taking a look at some of the key themes of its recent climate change activities.
-Today the spotlight is on Scottish Carbon Capture & Storage (SCCS).
+Today the spotlight is on innovation for a greener Scotland.

 Scottish innovation has made an indelible mark on many areas of knowledge, and we benefit from it in our everyday lives in things as diverse as transport, entertainment, banking and architecture.